 The benefit percentage of your total eligible Inpatient Hospital Expense, in excess of any Deductible, shown under "Inpatient Hospital Expenses" on your Schedule of Coverage is the Plan's obligation.
-The remaining unpaid Inpatient Hospital Expense, in excess of any Deductible, is your obligation to pay.
-This excess amount will be applied to the Co-Share Amounts.
+The remaining unpaid Inpatient Hospital Expense, in excess of any Deductible, is your obligation to pay and will be applied to your Out-of-Pocket Maximum.
+This excess amount will be applied to the Out-of-Pocket Maximum.